Social WorkFind a programme

 - Centre for Gender and Violence Research

 The centre is a leading site for the study of gender-based violence.
-Members have a long history of researching violence against women and gender-based violence in different contexts, including theoretical and empirical studies and evaluations of policy and practice locally, nationally and internationally.
+Members have a long history of researching violence against women and gender-based violence in different contexts.
+This includes theoretical and empirical studies and evaluations of policy and practice locally, nationally and internationally.
 Our research covers victims/survivors, perpetrators, children, agency approaches and international comparisons using a gendered analysis.

 - Centre for Research in Health and Social Care

-This centre is a focus of both applied and theoretical research around key health issues at national and international level.
-We currently have around 30 members including staff and postgraduate students who work across a wide spectrum of research areas: inter-professional and inter-agency work, evidence-based care, health inequality, mental health and health issues relating to ageing, children and gender.
+This centre focuses on both applied and theoretical research into key health issues at national and international level.
+There are currently around 30 staff and postgraduate students working across a wide spectrum of research areas: inter-professional and inter-agency work, evidence-based care, health inequality, mental health and health issues relating to ageing, children and gender.

 - Centre for the Study of Poverty and Social Justice (including the Townsend Centre for International Poverty Research)